KILTprotocol/docs/docs/development/01-contribution.md

 ## Treasury Proposals

-A treasury proposal is a request to spend funds within the treasure pool.
-Usually, the proposals have altered or enhanced KILT to better the protocol in a meaningful way.
-The proposal should begin with a proposal with a clear title and a written outline of the idea and a discussion about implementation or deliverables as outlined above for feature requests.
+A treasury proposal is a request to spend funds from the treasure pool.
+Usually, the proposals would alter or enhance KILT to better the protocol in a meaningful way.
+The proposal should begin with a clear title and a written outline of the idea and a discussion about implementation or deliverables as outlined above for feature requests.

 In addition you should: